Stop Scrolling. Start Doing

 The "Most Romantic" lists are written by people who haven't been on a real date since the Blackberry was in style.
 They all recommend the same three places: the one with the white tablecloths, the one with the skyline view, and the one that requires a non-refundable deposit just to sit in a chair.

 Traditional "romantic" spots create an environment of high pressure and low reward.
-Because the bill is going to be astronomical, you start expecting the night to be "perfect" to justify the ROI.
+Because the bill is astronomical, you start expecting the night to be "perfect" to justify the ROI.
 The moment the service is slow or the wine is mid-tier, the entire night feels like a failure.

 You’ve outsourced your evening's success to a maître d'.
 True romance isn't found in a rose petal garnish; it’s found in Shared Spontaneity.
-It’s the "found" spot, the hidden noodle bar, or the dive with the broken jukebox where you actually had a real conversation because you weren't worried about which fork to use.
+It’s the hidden noodle bar or the dive with the broken jukebox where you actually had a real conversation because you weren't worried about which fork to use.
 The "Most Romantic" lists are where spontaneity goes to die.

 The "Action" Advantage: A date where you do something beats a date where you just stare at each other every time.
 Use the Activity mode to find a coordinate that creates a shared memory, not just a shared credit card statement.